 At the acquisition date of October 1, 2014, supplemental executive retirement plan ("SERP") agreements became effective with certain key executives of SHB as part of the Company's long-term retention strategy.
 The SERPs provide for a nonqualified defined lifetime post-retirement benefit.
 Vesting for the benefit occurs 50% after three years, 75% after four years and 100% after five years from the effective date of the agreements.
-Expense for accrual of such benefits is reflected in Salaries and Employee Benefits on the Statement of Income and totaled approximately \$43,000 for the year ended December 31, 2014.
-The accrual liability for SERP benefits is included in other liabilities on the Balance Sheet and totaled \$43,000 as of December 31, 2014.
-No benefit payments are expected to be paid over the next five years and benefit payments totaling approximately \$82,000 annually are expected to be paid thereafter.
+Expense for accrual of such benefits is reflected in Salaries and Employee Benefits on the Statement of Income and totaled approximately \$184,000, \$175,000 and \$43,000 for the years ended December 31, 2016, 2015 and 2014, respectively.
+The accrual liability for SERP benefits is included in other liabilities on the Balance Sheet and totaled \$304,000 and \$218,000 as of December 31, 2016 and 2015, respectively.
+Benefit payments are expected to total approximately \$82,000 annually beginning in 2019.